SouravRoy1989/github/README.md

 # github
-Using Random forest and Grid search
-Here I have used Xgboost, grid  search in order to predict the sales of couterfit medicine.
+Used oversampling and kernal pca to improve the model from 60 to 80 percent beta score.